hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 ## 2.1 Method-Specific Identifier

-The method-specific identifier of the Blockstack DID encodes two pieces of
+The method-specific identifier of the Stacks DID encodes two pieces of
 information: a Stacks address, and a Stacks transaction identifier.

 The **address** shall be a [c32check](https://github.com/blockstack/c32check#c32check) encoding of a version byte concatenated